selimslab/selimslab.github.io/_posts/notes/psy/2020-1-1-decision.md

 Take your time, analyze, sanity check, cross check, and make a move.
 Give it a shot.
 Take a chance.
 Most decisions are reversible and we regret the chances we didn't take.

-Decisions are based on emotions, be mindful of howwhat you feel and why.
+Be mindful of how you feel and why.

-No by default, if you can't decide, the answer is no
+Decisions are based on emotions.
+People who are unable to feel emotions due to neurological damage are not able to make decisions. [source](https://bigthink.com/experts-corner/decisions-are-emotional-not-logical-the-neuroscience-behind-decision-making)

 Prevention is the best fix.
 It is easier to stay out than get out.